sysbuild-training/lpic-2024Q2/README.md

-# LPI Channel Webinar 2024-06-08, "Uncover your browser and experience how HTTP works"
+# LPI Webinar 2024-06-08, "Uncover your browser and experience how HTTP works"

 text, worksheet and templates for the LPI Webinar held on 2024-06-08, which is open as an [archived video](https://www.youtube.com/watch?v=y84Asag9O1o) at